top of page

 How is the course delivered?

-Consistent with the therapeutic modality, the course has been developed in the person-centred philosophies of Carl Rogers.
-Alongside this, every effort is made to develop a therapeutic outlook based in social justice and anti-oppressive practice.
-There is a recognition that each person brings their own personal and professional experiences to the course, and these are sensitively invited into the course to enhance learning for all.
+• We recognise that each person brings their own personal and professional experiences to the course, and these are sensitively invited into the course to enhance learning for all.

-Structured and semi-structured learning opportunities including knowledge sharing, discussions, workshops, skills development and practice, presentations and reflections on practice provide a spiral framework so personal and professional development becomes embedded over time.
+• Structured and semi-structured learning opportunities including knowledge sharing, discussions, workshops, skills development and practice, presentations and reflections on practice.

 The assessment process.

-Qualification is gained through the production of a portfolio which will include a range of assessment methods.
-These include assignment work, observed practice, presentations, learning records, evidence of practice and supporting reports from professional practitioners and volunteer agencies.
-The portfolio is internally and externally verified to ensure that at least minimum standards of practice are achieved by qualifying students.
+• The portfolio is internally and externally verified to ensure that at least minimum standards of practice are achieved by qualifying students.

 Full details of assessment are provided throughout the course and indicated in the course handbook.